-The Ti-Tree Project comprises 22 granted exploration licences covering some 3,600km2.
-All licences are held by Capricorn Orogen Pty Ltd, a wholly owned subsidiary of the Company with the exception of E09/2946 which is held by Augustus Minerals.
+The Ti-Tree Project comprises 20 granted exploration licences covering some 3,600km2.
+All licences are held by Capricorn Orogen Pty Ltd, a wholly owned subsidiary of the Company.

 The Project area is located approximately 200 km to the east-northeast of Carnarvon and approximately 470 km north of Meekatharra, on well-formed sealed and unsealed roads.
 It lies approximately 60 km north of Gascoyne Junction and to the northeast of the Kennedy Range National Park (Figure 1).